 Celery juice made my top 4 list of vegetable juices for high blood pressure.
 See what the other three were in my blog post by clicking right here, Best Vegetable Juices For High Blood Pressure.

 An older study took a look at the chemical found in celery, 3-n-butylphthalide (3nB) and its effects on blood pressure.
 It was shown to decrease systolic BP in laboratory rats after 13 days.
-In addition, they saw reductions in cholesterol and the fat cells in the blood 8.
+In addition, they saw reductions in cholesterol and the fat cells in the blood6.

-A more recent study in 2013 9, people with high blood pressure were given celery seed extract (85% 3nB) for six weeks.
+A more recent study in 2013 ((Natural Medicine Journal: A Pilot Study to Evaluate the Antihypertensive Effect of a Celery Extract in Mild to Moderate Hypertensive Patients)), people with high blood pressure were given celery seed extract (85% 3nB) for six weeks.
 Systolic and diastolic blood pressure decreased after three and six weeks of consumption.
 The following table shows the BP measurements from start to finish:

 Is It Safe To Drink Celery Juice Everyday?